nrv-framework/NRV/docs/usersguide/simulables.rst

     - 0
     - fascicle unique identifier

 Once created, the fascicle can be filled with a population of axon.
-The axon population can be either generated with NRV (see xxx), or by any external means.
-Axons are added to the fascicle with the ``fill_with_population`` method.
+The axon population can be either generated with NRV (see :doc:`Generate axons populations <populations>`), or by any external means.
+Axons are added to the fascicle with the :meth:`~nrv.nmod.fascicle.fill_with_population` method.

 .. list-table:: fill_with_population parameters
   :widths: 10 10 10 50